_ [Contents]

 If you are wondering whether you have to do story problems, the answer is yes.
 Get used to it.

 Presumably you are not planning to spend the rest of your life in school.
 In the real world (i.e. outside of school) you will never see a plug-and-chug problem.
-It’s 100% story problems, and more often than not, ill-posed story problems.
+It’s very nearly 100% story problems, and more often than not, ill-posed story problems.

 An extremely underspecified task is sometimes called “a message to Garcia” – as explained in reference 1.

 The most trouble comes from inconsistencies (item #6 on the list above).
 Presumably you’ve been taught that it’s important to follow instructions.
-But in the real world you can’t always follow the instructions, because the instructions are wrong.
+However, in the real world you can’t always follow the instructions, because the instructions are wrong.

 Dealing with ill-posed problems requires high-level thinking.
 This is often called critical thinking to distinguish it from lower-level forms of thought.
 See reference 2 for more about thinking skills and how to sharpen them.

-Specific recommendations for how to deal with an ill-posed problem are presented in section 7.
+Specific recommendations for how to deal with an ill-posed problem are presented in section 8.
 But first, let’s discuss some examples.

 * Contents

-2 Some Examples
+2 Some Simple Examples

-2.1 Packing
+2.2 Packing

 "I buy milk in ordinary standard one-gallon plastic jugs.
 I have a picnic cooler with inside dimensions 12"x12"x12".
 How many such milk jugs can I fit in the cooler?"